 To meet the required launch date two changes to the overall schedule should be considered: (1) Reduce Phase B from 18 months to 12 months; and (2) Reduce Phase D from 24 months to 12 months.
 This would allow for nearly 8 months of schedule margin to the NF schedule.
 This should not be considered aggressive for two factors.
-First, there is no technology development required for this mission to launch; and this is nearly 15 months longer than the New Horizon's schedule from the end of Phase A (SRR) until launch.
+First, for Extended New Frontiers AO.